-A corrosion in your heating system or in the boiler, can cause a small leak and you end up with a huge flood and few faulty components and at the end a boiler breakdown.
+Corrosion in your heating system or in the boiler can cause a small leak and you end up with a huge flood and few faulty components and at the end a boiler breakdown.

 Older boilers often break down because of corroded parts inside the boiler.
 Again as we said previously, you close all the isolation valves and you need to call a gas engineer who.

-After a few years the boiler seals will becomes hardened, break down and the boiler it starts to leak.
+After a few years the boiler seals will become hardened, break down and the boiler it starts to leak.

 If you don’t deal with the issue asap, you can end up with a bigger boiler fault than just a leak.
 Your PCB can burn out, cost you hundreds of pounds.

-In any of this cases, call a gas engineer from MML Plumbing ltd. We can help you out in any boiler breakdown or boiler faults.
+In any of these cases, call a gas engineer from MML Plumbing ltd. We can help you out in any boiler breakdown or boiler faults.

-This leak it’s easy to spot.
+This leak’s easy to spot.
 You only have to go outside, in the garden where you might find the boiler pipes and check the small white condensate pipe if it’s leaking.
-Sometimes this pipe have black isolation.
+Sometimes this pipe has black isolation.

-Leak from this pipe can cause by high pressure in the system, and the boiler PRV letting trough the excess water.
-If your pipe is leaking, than you need a qualified gas engineer who can fix this fault for you.
+The leak from this pipe can cause by high pressure in the system, and the boiler PRV letting trough the excess water.
+If your pipe is leaking, then you need a qualified gas engineer who can fix this fault for you.

 If your pump is leaking it is probably because the rubber seal is damaged or hardened.
 You can see the leak coming trough under the boiler on the right, sometimes the left side of the boiler.